10 Films to Watch if You Love Fight Club

-Deceits, lies and debauchery veiled under the skin of ambitions, James Foley directs a razor sharp script to its maximum potential, extracting benchmark performances from the star studded cast.
-American Dream lies crumbled by the end of Glengarry Glen Ross, as the finances dances to devilish tunes over the pity state of failed humanity.
+Deceits, lies, and debauchery veiled under the skin of ambitions, James Foley directs a razor-sharp script to its maximum potential, extracting benchmark performances from the star-studded cast.
+American Dream lies crumbled by the end of Glengarry Glen Ross, as the finances dance to devilish tunes over the pity state of failed humanity.

 4. Nightcrawler

-A manically pervert antagonist who feeds on vicarious tragedy, a lens and the whole media shenanigans; The Nightcrawler is a beast brimming of chaotic images and anti-social imageries.
+A manic pervert antagonist who feeds on vicarious tragedy, a lens, and the whole media shenanigans; The Nightcrawler is a beast brimming with chaotic images and anti-social imageries.
 The on-the-nose comparisons to real life, the gloomy backdrop.

 When it comes down to dismantling established regimes and giving control of government back to the people, then look no further more, V for Vendetta is the epitome of such treasures hidden inside its socio-political heart.

-The titular unnamed narrator in Fight Club dealt with identity crisis like facing trails of thunderstorm in an open field.
+The titular unnamed narrator in Fight Club dealt with identity crises like facing trails of thunderstorms in an open field.
 Is there anybody who comes close to him in recent movie memory?
 Well, The Machinist’s Trevor Reznik is one sure shot bet.

-Utterly unreliable, sleep deprived since months and teetering on the edge of death due to malnutrition, Christian Bale inhabits the role to its soul.
-The Machinist is a dark, depressing and wildly twisted tale of suppressed guilt and makeshift personalities with an ending that pulls the rug from under your floor.
+Utterly unreliable, sleep-deprived for months, and teetering on the edge of death due to malnutrition, Christian Bale inhabits the role of its soul.
+The Machinist is a dark, depressing, and wildly twisted tale of suppressed guilt and makeshift personalities with an ending that pulls the rug from under your floor.